MV10/mv10.github.io/_posts/2024-01-20-monkey-hi-hat-getting-started-tutorial.md

 }
 ```

-In this version, we declare a `uniform` input that is a normalized `float` data type named `randomrun`.
+In this version, line 5 declares a `uniform` input that is a normalized `float` data type named `randomrun`.
 The MHH program tries to pass this value (and the other uniforms listed in the wiki) regardless of whether the shader actually uses it.
 Now each time you load the box visualization, the size of the white box will change.
 In reality we're working from the center of the viewport, which is halfway to 1.0, so we multiply `randomrange` by half.
 We also use the _clamp_ function to ensure the result is never less than 0.05 and never more than 0.45, which ensures the box is always visible but never covers the entire viewport.

 ## Load an Image File